YuliaBezhenar/task-angular/README.md

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.

-## Hosted app
+## Hosted version

 I hosted app on a free Firebase Hosting for a quick view.
-You can see it on [this link](https://angular-app-9e168.web.app/) However, CORS may block API requests, so I reccomend you to use [Allow CORS](https://chromewebstore.google.com/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf) browser extention.
+You can see it on [this link](https://angular-app-9e168.web.app/)

+NOTE: However, CORS may block API requests, so I reccomend you to use [Allow CORS](https://chromewebstore.google.com/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf) browser extention.